Apple26j1/Discord-QR-Code-Scam/README.md

 # Discord QR Code Scam
 A Discord QR Code generator which can hack mobile users.
-You need Google Chrome installed for this.
+You need Google Chrome and Python installed for this.
 Also, change the chromedriver.exe according to your google chrome version.
 (You can download chromedriver at https://chromedriver.chromium.org/downloads)

 Instructions: